Priyasunil26/AWS-Linux-Documentation/AWSLinuxdocumentation.md

 If you want to set up a PostgreSQL Database on EC2 Linux instance, follow the step `a`.
 If you prefer using a managed RDS in AWS, follow the step `b`.

 #### a.
 Setting up PostgreSQL on a EC2 Linux Instance
-To install PostgreSQL on Linux, you can use the package manager specific to your distribution.
+To install PostgreSQL on Linux instance, you can use the package manager specific to your distribution.
 Here are the commands for some common distributions:
 1. **Ubuntu/Debian**:
    ```bash
    sudo apt update